cdpxe/WendzelNNTPd/docs/docs/upgrade.md

 ```

 This will open the new file in editing mode.
 We now add the tables which
 are not part of v.1.4.x to your existing database file.
-Therefore enter
+Therefore, enter
 the following commands:
 ```sql
 CREATE TABLE roles (role TEXT PRIMARY KEY);